balderdashy/sails-docs/concepts/Routes/Routes.md

 #### Notes
 + Just because a request matches a route address doesn't necessarily mean it will be passed to that route's target _directly_.
 For instance, HTTP requests will usually pass through some [middleware]() first.
 And if the route points to a controller [action](), the request will need to pass through any configured [policies]() first.
 Finally, there are a few special [route options]() which allow a route to be "skipped" for certain kinds of requests.
 + The router can also programmatically **bind** a **route** to any valid route target, including canonical Node middleware functions (i.e. `function (req, res, next) {}`).
-However, you should always use the conventional [route target syntax]() when possible- it streamlines development, simplifies training, and makes your app more maintainable.
+However, you should always use the conventional [route target syntax](http://beta.sailsjs.org/#/documentation/concepts/Routes/RouteTargetSyntax.html) when possible- it streamlines development, simplifies training, and makes your app more maintainable.

 ### Automatic Routes

-When Sails can't match a request to one of your custom routes, it tries matching it against your app's automatic, or "implicit" routes.
-Automatic routes are URLs which Sails listens to automatically, based on your app's files and configuration.
+In addition to your custom routes, Sails binds many routes for you automatically.
+If a URL doesn't match a custom route, it may match one of the automatic routes and still generate a response.
+The main types of automatic routes in Sails are:

-TODO:talk about
+* [Blueprint routes](http://beta.sailsjs.org/#/documentation/reference/blueprint-api?q=blueprint-routes), which provide your [controllers](http://beta.sailsjs.org/#/documentation/concepts/Controllers) and [models](http://beta.sailsjs.org/#/documentation/concepts/ORM/Models.html) with a full REST API.
-+ Blueprint routes (shadows)
+* [Assets](http://beta.sailsjs.org/#/documentation/concepts/Assets), such as images, Javascript and stylesheet files.
-+ Assets
+* [CSRF](http://beta.sailsjs.org/#/documentation/concepts/Security/CSRF.html), if turned on, provides a **/csrfToken** route to your app that can be used to retrieve the CSRF token.

 ### Supported Protocols